 The Drudge Report was one of the most visited websites globally, with sites like Forbes, CNN, and Fox fighting to get links from Drudge, knowing it would lead to a rush of traffic.
-Although its viewership has gone down in the past year or two, it remains very influential.
+Although its viewership has decreased in the past year or two, it remains very influential.

-It received more than 10 billion visits in the past year and more than 24 million visits in the past 24 hours.
+It received over 10 billion visits in the past year and more than 24 million in the past 24 hours.

-However, on mobile devices, it can be a bit tough to use.
+However, it can be a bit tough on mobile devices.

 Drudge is not a terrible site.
 However, by today’s standards, it isn’t good – and it could be updated to make it more readable and easy to use.